kosl/ihipp-examples/docs/week1.md

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_parallelization.png)

 There are different approaches or programming models that were developed during the years and they are still being developed.
 Along with the languages that might help you to resolve some of the issues of the hardware, for parallel computing is also essential the underlying hardware topology that we see usually as a combination of memory and CPUs.
 In the past, there were just a single processor and memory per node, and many of those nodes were combined together to make a cluster.
 In the recent years a cluster of compute nodes, so called "Beowulf", is being upgraded with many cores per node and shared memory.
 The cores share a memory, there can also be many sockets.
 The programming model for such a hardware architecture is a combination of languages.
 We have, e.g., OpenMP, a parallelization that can be easily done on a single computer, whether this is your PC laptop or a remote computer.
-This is quite an easy approach to do automatic parallelization.
+This is quite an easy approach to do "automatic" parallelization.
 It means that you will start with a serial program and upgrade it with the command directives.
 The result is multi-threaded code that runs faster.
 We will introduce OpenMP in this week, while in Week 2 we will present it in detail.

 ### D: What team are you on?